hima12-awny/NotBad-AI-Writer-Assistant/README.md

 12.  **Title Generation**:

-     -   Generate compelling titles for your content with a spacific **tone**.
+     -   Generate compelling titles for your content with a specific **tone**.
      -   **Example**: Create a catchy title for an article about AI: "Revolutionizing the Future with Artificial Intelligence."

 ## 🛠️ Installation